martinmogusu/django-daraja/docs/pages/quick_start.rst

         MPESA_CONSUMER_SECRET=mpesa_consumer_secret

-        #Shortcode to use for transactions
+        #Shortcode to use for transactions.
+For sandbox  use the Shortcode 1 provided on test credentials page

         MPESA_SHORTCODE=mpesa_shortcode

         # Shortcode to use for Lipa na MPESA Online (MPESA Express) transactions
         # This only has a different value on sandbox, you do not need to set it on production
+        # For sandbox use the Lipa na MPESA Online Shorcode provided on test credentials page

         MPESA_EXPRESS_SHORTCODE=mpesa_express_shortcode